Raigyo/vuex-shop/README.md

 ![vuex-schema](_readme-img/vuex-schema.png)

 - **Getters** will make values able to show statically in our templates.
 In other words, getters can read the value, but not mutate the state.
-- **Mutations** (dispatched) will allow us to update the state, but they will always be synchronous.
+- **Mutations** (we commit mutations) will allow us to update the state, but they will always be **synchronous**.
 Mutations are the only way to change data in the state in the store.
-- **Actions** (commited) will allow us to update the state, asynchronously, but will use an existing mutation.
+- **Actions** (we dispatch actions) will allow us to update the state, **asynchronously**, but will use an existing mutation.
 This can be very helpful if you need to perform a few different mutations at once in a particular order.

 **store / index.js**